georgebabarus/magento-filesystem-extension/docs/source/extension/installation.rst

     {
         "...",
         "require": {
-            "bb/mage-file-storage": "1.*",
+            "bb/filesystem": "1.*",
-            "bb/mage-file-storage-s3": "1.*"
+            "bb/filesystem-s3": "1.*"
         },
         "..."
     }

-If you want to have mapping for Magento core directories you should also add Bb_StorageOverwrites module.
+If you want to have mapping for Magento core directories you should also add Bb_FilesystemOverwrites module.

 .. code-block:: json

     {
         "...",
         "require": {
-            "bb/mage-file-storage": "1.*",
+            "bb/filesystem": "1.*",
-            "bb/mage-file-storage-s3": "1.*",
+            "bb/filesystem-s3": "1.*",
-            "bb/mage-file-storage-overwrites": "1.*"
+            "bb/filesystem-overwrites": "1.*"
         },
         "..."
     }